 Difficulties in navigation can result in added procedure time, unpredictable scheduling, increased radiation exposure, and, in time-critical processes such as a ruptured pseudoaneurysm, poorer clinical outcomes.
 These problems are compounded when there are multiple targets that require repositioning into different vessels.

-Active deflection, where the catheter tip angle can be adjusted in situ by the user, would allow the interventionalist to deflect a guidewire in a preferred direction.
+Active deflection, in which the catheter tip angle can be adjusted in situ by the user, would allow the interventionalist to deflect a guidewire in a preferred direction.
 This would obviate the need to exchange for a passive microcatheter or guidewire of a different shape or stiffness, and would reduce reliance on specialized guide catheters.